Jurassic Park | 1993

 Apart from interiors and many of the night scenes, which were filmed on soundstages at Universal Studios in North Hollywood, the only mainland USA location is the dig site, where palaeontologists Alan Grant (Sam Neill) and Ellie Sattler (Laura Dern) are tempted with the promise of generous funding to visit the proposed park of John Hammond (Richard Attenborough).

-It’s not the Badlands of ‘Wyoming’ but a section of Red Rock Canyon State Park near Ridgecrest, in California’s Mojave Desert, accessible only to four-wheel drive vehicles.
+It’s not the Badlands of ‘Montana’ but a section of Red Rock Canyon State Park near Ridgecrest, in California’s Mojave Desert, accessible only to four-wheel drive vehicles.
 You can find some spectacular landscapes here, but there are no dinosaur fossils.

 The prologue, with one of the park’s staff falling prey to the unseen predator being loaded into a container, was filmed in Limahuli Garden, 5-8291 Kuhio Highway, at Hanalei, on Kauai’s northern coast.
 Since 1976, the garden has been one of the properties comprising the National Tropical Botanical Garden, and it’s open for tours.